beiatrix/beiatrix/src/config/projects/studentDashboard.md

 #### **Help Now**

-Help Now is our on-demand tutoring service that allows students to receive homework help from a tutor via text chat or video.
+Help Now is a service that allows students to receive on-demand homework help from a tutor via text chat or video.

-First, the student selects which modality they prefer.
+First, a dialog appears, prompting the student to select a delivery method.
 They always have the option to toggle between video and chat by making a selection in the app bar.

 If they select video,